temt-ceo/ZFNet-MLP-Mix/samples/michigan/Stanford University/Strategic-Network-Formation.md

 d) 0.2
 -> σ - σ^2 < c < σ ...  σ - σ^2 = 0.25.
 So..
 0.25 < c < 0.5.
 Then b.

+【Efficiency in the Connections Model】
+Consider a symmetric version of the Connections Model in a society with n=7 people and with σ = 0.5 and c=1.
+Which of the following describes the efficient network architectures?
+a) The complete network
+b) Star networks involving all nodes
+c) The empty network
+d) None of the above
+-> d.
+In this case, σ-σ^2 = 0.25 and σ + (n-2)σ^2/2 = 1.125, and c=1 is in between of those two.
+Therefore the star networks are (uniquely) efficient.

 【Externalities】
 In the picture, consider adding a link 12 to the network g = {13, 24}.
 So the left network is g, and the right network is g+12.